 David's supporters suggested he should ask for an adjournment.
 He refused.

 There were two incidents the first incident he was not present.
 The second incident occurred at a time when he was at another venue.

-When the barrister cancelled the presence of the witnesses he never took into consideration that she had wept continually when in the witness box behind a screen.
+When the barrister canceled the presence of the witnesses he never took into consideration that she had wept continually when in the witness box behind a screen.

-It did seem he was more concerned with another case he was involved with, than giving his full attention to David case.
+It did seem he was more concerned with another case he was involved with, than giving his full attention to David's case.

-It should also be noted that he was having trouble with is lap top and unable to get the full information ready to present to the court.
-This was without doubt a very serious liability to the case.
+It should also be noted that he was having trouble with his laptop and unable to get the full information ready to present to the court.
+This was, without doubt, a very serious liability to the case.

-No acceptable excuse was given why the original lady barrister who knew the caae well enough was not able to represent David.
+No acceptable excuse was given why the original lady barrister who knew the case well enough was not able to represent David.

 She has already informed David and his supporters that as far as she was concerned he would be acquitted as she would be defending him in court.

-One judge wanted the case withdrawn as there were doubtful circumstances surrounding his accusers sending of emails to him at functions they had both attended.
+One judge wanted the case withdrawn as there were doubtful circumstances surrounding his accusers sending emails to him at functions they had both attended.
 This seemed out of focus to the fact that she was afraid of him, and why did she send him emails.
-Her excuse was that it was party policy to send photos of any function that the mayor or MP were involved in to every cllr. in the conservative Party.
+Her excuse was that it was party policy to send photos of any function that the mayor or MP was involved into every cllr. in the Conservative Party.
 This was a blatant lie as no such order was given in this respect.